The ad blocking paradox

 Targeting failure: the email spam problem

 All of this isn’t just hypothetical—it has happened before.
 We can get some hints about the future of targeted web advertising from the history of email spam.
 Remember CAN-SPAM?
 This was the US Federal law that overruled state spam laws, some of which were strict, and cleared the way for advertisers to send all the spam they wanted, as long as they followed a few basic rules.
-It was a huge victory for pro-spam lobbyists at the Direct Marketing Association.
+Spam fighters had an effective tool in the form of state “private right of action” laws, but CAN-SPAM took them away.
+The law was a huge victory for pro-spam lobbyists at the Direct Marketing Association.

 Today, the data, the tools, and even the law are all there for advertisers to take full advantage of email spam.
 The CAN-SPAM debate is over.
 The Internet privacy nerds lost, and database marketing won.